mattratleph/mattratleph.github.io/README.md

 ## Copyright

-All content created by Matt Ratleph is dedicated to the public domain under a Creative Commons CC0 1.0 Universal license.
+All content created by Matt Ratleph is released under a Creative Commons CC BY-NC-SA 4.0 license.